For $149, this Oakland Airport vending machine dispenses covid tests

-Coronavirus testing appointments can still be hard to come by in many regions across the country, and were especially challenging to get around the holidays in many cities.
+Coronavirus testing appointments can still be hard to come by in many regions across the country and were especially challenging to get during the holidays in many cities.
 Although the testing system in the U.S. has worked out some of its initial wrinkles since the pandemic began in full force last spring, it’s still not a well-oiled machine.
 Wellness 4 Humanity, the company behind the testing kits in Oakland’s vending machines, is trying to make it easier to get a test no matter where you are.

 The test results are not immediate — buyers will have to take the kit home, spit in a tube and then FedEx the kit back.
 For that reason, the company expects more people will use the tests after returning from travel to ensure they haven’t caught the disease, rather than as a prerequisite for flying.